Blue Ridge Mountains From Asheville

 Blue Ridge Parkway Stats & Helpful Information

-• Miles: 469.1
+- Miles: 469.1

-• Created: Part of President Franklin D. Roosevelt’s New Deal, the Blue Ridge Parkway’s construction began in 1935 and ended in 1987.
+- Created: Part of President Franklin D. Roosevelt’s New Deal, the Blue Ridge Parkway’s construction began in 1935 and ended in 1987.

-• Overlooks: There are a total of 200 overlooks, 68 in Virginia and 132 in North Carolina
+- Overlooks: There are a total of 200 overlooks, 68 in Virginia and 132 in North Carolina

-• Entrance Fee: $0, there is no fee to enter and drive on the Blue Ridge Parkway
+- Entrance Fee: $0, there is no fee to enter and drive on the Blue Ridge Parkway

-• Hours: Open all year, but some sections and sights can be closed due to snow or inclement weather
+- Hours: Open all year, but some sections and sights can be closed due to snow or inclement weather

-• Speed Limit: Mostly 45mph, but some sections can get down to 25mph
+- Speed Limit: Mostly 45mph, but some sections can get down to 25mph

-• Gas Stations: There are no gas stations on the Blue Ridge Parkway, but you can find Gas Stations in one of the many towns located just off the Parkway.
+- Gas Stations: There are no gas stations on the Blue Ridge Parkway, but you can find Gas Stations in one of the many towns located just off the Parkway.

-• Cell Phone Reception: For the most part, pretty good!
+- Cell Phone Reception: For the most part, pretty good!
 But there are some areas where there is no reception so be sure to have maps, music, etc. downloaded in case offline use is needed.

-• Restaurants: Pisgah Inn, the Bluffs Restaurant, and Peaks of Otter Lodge are a few restaurants found right on the Parkway.
+- Restaurants: Pisgah Inn, the Bluffs Restaurant, and Peaks of Otter Lodge are a few restaurants found right on the Parkway.
 Other than that, you’ll want to pack a cooler with snacks or plan to stop in at one of the small towns located just off the Parkway to grab a bite to eat.

-TIP: If traveling during colder months, be sure to check out road and facility closures so you know what to expect.
+PRO TIP: If traveling during colder months, be sure to check out road and facility closures so you know what to expect.
 Also, if you are planning to visit both Great Smokey Mountain National Park and Shenandoah National Park, consider getting a National Park Pass.

 Is The Blue Ridge Parkway Pet Friendly?

-Asheville is one of THE most dog-friendly cities we’ve ever been to and so is the Blue Ridge Parkway!
 With loads of pet-friendly trails, bringing your pup along with you during your Blue Ridge Parkway 3 day itinerary is a must!
 You’ll have loads of fun hiking to viewpoints and taking in the views from scenic roadside overlooks.

 There are a lot of cars that fly by, so it’s mission-critical to keep that pup of yours safe on a 6ft leash and under your physical control at all times.
-Oh, and please pick up after them.
-No one wants to accidentally step in your pet’s mess 🙂

 Learn how to spend a weekend in Asheville!

-Tip: Make sure you pack appropriately for your dog.
+PRO TIP: Make sure you pack appropriately for your dog.
 Bring a portable water bottle and food bowl and maybe one of their favorite toys so they are set up for the day!

 Driving An RV on The Blue Ridge Parkway

-You can 100% drive an RV along the Blue Ridge Parkway, some sections at least, but there are definitely things to know ahead of time.
-With the Parkway comes two-lane roads with steep climbs and descents, curves, and tunnels making it not the easiest of roads to conquer with your rig.
+You can 100% drive an RV along the Blue Ridge Parkway, at least in some sections, but there are definitely things to know ahead of time!

 Things To Know:

-• Finding parking at trailheads and popular overlooks can be a problem for larger rigs.
+- Parking: Finding parking at trailheads and popular overlooks can be a problem for larger rigs.

-• You’ll need to be mindful of sharing the road with cyclists and keeping an eye out for wildlife.
+- Sharing The Road: You’ll need to be mindful of sharing the road with cyclists and keeping an eye out for wildlife.

-• There is no boondocking on the Blue Ridge Parkway.
+- Boondocking: There is no boondocking on the Blue Ridge Parkway.
 Sleeping in a vehicle overnight at a pull-off is not allowed.
 If you are wanting to camp, you’ll need to do so at one of the Parkway’s eight designated camping areas.

-• Definitely use tow-haul mode to get you up and down those mountain grades
+- Hauling: Definitely use tow-haul mode to get you up and down those mountain grades

-We have a 19 ft travel trailer camper and opted to leave it at our campsite in Asheville vs taking it with us on the Parkway.
-Why?
-It was just easier.
-We were able to maneuver with no issues and didn’t have any limitations with parking or worry if we were going to make it through a tunnel or not.
+We have a 19-foot travel trailer camper and opted to leave it at our campsite in Asheville instead of taking it with us on the Parkway.

 Want More Information?!